webplatform/docs/css/properties/font-size-adjust/index.md

 |Computed value=as specified
 |Animatable=Yes
 |CSS object model property=fontSizeAdjust
+|CSS percentages=N/A
 |Values={{CSS Property Value
 |Data Type=none
 |Description=Only use the font-size value to determine the size of the font.
 }}{{CSS Property Value
 |Data Type=number
-|Description=The aspect value used in calculating the size of the fallback fonts..
-For the adjusted font size calculation, see Remarks.
+|Description=The aspect value used in calculating the size of the fallback fonts.
+For the adjusted font size calculation, see [[css/properties/font-size-adjust#Remarks|Remarks]].
 }}{{CSS Property Value
 |Data Type=auto
 |Description=The aspect value is calculated by the user agent for the first font in the font-family list, and used for every font in that list.